2023 Projects

 TempoFit - Running in Schools Programme

-Taranaki intermediate schools are helping TempoFit launch a pilot of a ground-breaking running and exercise programme for 11 to 13-year-olds.
+Taranaki intermediate schools helped TempoFit launch a pilot of a ground-breaking running and exercise programme for 11 to 13-year-olds.

 Pests, Threats and Our Birds

-East Taranaki Environment Trust are working with Norfolk School and other partners to understand the difference in native bird life abundance between different pest control areas and establish baseline data for pest control in Everett Park.
+East Taranaki Environment Trust worked with Norfolk School and other partners to understand the difference in native bird life abundance between different pest control areas and establish baseline data for pest control in Everett Park.

 Robogrow

-A group of Inglewood High School students are investigating how an automated growing system can be developed and how such a system compares to traditional growing methods.
+A group of Inglewood High School students are investigated how an automated growing system could be developed and how such a system compares to traditional growing methods.

 Read more